adham-elaraby/catan-javafx/README.md

 # FOP-Projekt (Archive)

-Implementation of the popular board game "Catan" as part of a Programming Project for the TU Darmstadt Informatik course.
-This project showcases advanced Java programming techniques and utilizes JavaFX for the user interface.
+Implementation of the popular board game "Catan" as part of a Voulountary Programming Project for the TU Darmstadt Informatik course.
+This project showcases advanced Java programming techniques, Design Patterns, and utilizes JavaFX for the user interface.

 ## Table of Contents
 - [Screenshots](#screenshots)